dwmkerr/crosswords-js/README.md

 2. This should be _accessible_, and show how to make interactive content which is inclusive and supports modern accessibility patterns.
 3. This project should be _simple to use_, without requiring a lot of third party dependencies or knowledge.

-## Build pipelines
+## Build workflows

-There are two pipelines that run for the project:
+There are two workflows that run for the project:

-### Pull-request pipeline
+### Pull-request workflow

 Whenever a pull request is raised, the [Pull Request Workflow][12] is run.
 This will: